oneoffcoder/books/sphinx/python-dothis/source/tuple-ignoring.rst

 Avoid creating an extra variable when unpacking tuples.
 Use ``_`` for a value you intend to ignore.

+Using ``_`` signals to readers that the value exists but is intentionally irrelevant here.
+That makes the unpacking contract clear without inventing a meaningless variable name that suggests the value matters.

 Don't do this
 ^^^^^^^^^^^^^